OctopyID/OctopyFramework/README.md

 * You are not interested in large framework like [Laravel](https://laravel.com/).
 * You eschew complexity, favoring simple solutions.
-* You need broad compatibility with standard hosting accounts that run a variety of PHP versions and configurations.
-* You need clear, thorough documentation.
-* You need exceptional performance.
-* You want a framework that requires nearly zero configuration.
 * You want a framework with a small footprint.
 * You want a framework with zero dependencies.
-* You want fast debugging.
-* You want to create a database structure quickly.
 * You want to make things that are often made quickly.

+Do not use this if:

+* You need a full production-ready solution.
+* You prefer not to work with potential breaking changes and/or features not yet working properly as we improve it during alpha period.

 ## Learning Octopy